MinghuiChen43/awesome-deep-phenomena/README.md

   - Andrew Michael Saxe, Yamini Bansal, Joel Dapello, Madhu Advani, Artemy Kolchinsky, Brendan Daniel Tracey, David Daniel Cox. *ICLR 2018*
   - Digest: This submission explores [recent theoretical work](https://arxiv.org/abs/1703.00810) by Shwartz-Ziv and Tishby on explaining the generalization ability of deep networks.
 The paper gives counter-examples that suggest aspects of the theory might not be relevant for all neural networks.

+- Reconciling modern machine learning practice and the bias-variance trade-off. [[paper]](https://arxiv.org/abs/1812.11118)
+  - Mikhail Belkin, Daniel Hsu, Siyuan Ma, Soumik Mandal. *PNAS*
+  - Digest: In this paper, we reconcile the classical understanding and the modern practice within a unified performance curve.
+This "double descent" curve subsumes the textbook U-shaped bias-variance trade-off curve by showing how increasing model capacity beyond the point of interpolation results in improved performance.

 - SNIP: Single-shot Network Pruning based on Connection Sensitivity. [[paper]](https://arxiv.org/abs/1810.02340) [[code]](https://github.com/namhoonlee/snip-public)
   - Namhoon Lee, Thalaiyasingam Ajanthan, Philip H. S. Torr. *ICLR 2019*
   - Digest: In this work, we present a new approach that prunes a given network once at initialization prior to training.
 To achieve this, we introduce a saliency criterion based on connection sensitivity that identifies structurally important connections in the network for the given task.